scinlp-workshop/scinlp-workshop.github.io/scinlp2020_qa.md

 Q6: “Do you (or anyone interested) think the amount of human curation needed can be modeled?
 When we are doing annotation work in our research, we found that the amount of human curation work goes far beyond our expectation, thus we have been thinking the way to foresee that, by modeling it, or modeling proxy/key factors for getting some insights.”

+A6 (partially on Zoom): "Sure.
+There are a lot of opportunities to gradually shift more and more of human burden to machine reading.
+E.g., we start with (drug, gene, mutation) relation, and now are adding cancer type, evidence type, and other info human experts use for their curation."

-A6: “One thing we find helpful is to break down the annotation task into 80/20 stages.
+A6 (partially on Rocket): “One thing we find helpful is to break down the annotation task into 80/20 stages.
 Often, finding the core facts is the most time-consuming part, which is what we start with, e.g., drug-gene-mutation for molecular tumor board.
 And then we keep identifying the next 80/20 opportunities for assisted curation.”

 Q7: “What do you think of full-text vs. title & abstract?
 Will full-text mining availability always help?
 There are definitely more data in full-text but also probably more noise that may confuse the algorithm.
 Do you have an experience with that?”

 A7: “Full text is basically mandatory.
 E.g., most mutation-level results are not present in abstracts.
 As a rule of thumb, the most details and nuanced info you are looking for, the more you need full text.
 Like you said, full text is much noisier, with more complex structures, which is why we are pushing on cross-sentence or document-level relation extraction.”